 All questions about the Athletic Program should be addressed to the Athletic Director.
 Many answers to your questions can be found in the Athletic Handbook.
-Copies are available in the Athletic Director's office or by calling the Athletic Secretary.
+Copies are available in the Athletic Director's office or by calling extension 3016.

 E. Coach's Code